This post will teach you how to make homemade wax melts using leftover candle wax.

 You know what’s really annoying?
 When you burn a candle all the way down to the bottom of the wick, but there’s still an inch of wax.
 Normal people would just chuck the candle.
-But, especially when they are homemade beeswax candles, you really don’t want to throw away that beeswax.
+But, especially when they are homemade beeswax and coconut oil candles, you really don’t want to throw away that beeswax.
 So, I’m going to show you how I make homemade wax melts from old candles.
 It’s an easy process that uses many of the same steps I use to make a candle.

 (This post contains affiliate links.
 You can read more about that here.
 Thank you!)

 - Double boiler or make-shift double boiler.
 (Note: If you’re working with beeswax, remember that beeswax is flammable.
 Do not melt beeswax in a pan on direct heat, and watch it closely while you’re melting it using a double-boiler method.)

 - Small cupcake/muffin liners (I used some from Giant that were marketed as “good for making candy”).